Last Updated on

 According to Lahti (2013), there are three points to consider when developing our Sisu:

-Many goals in life do not demand short-term efforts but rather we have to struggle many years to achieve them.
+Many goals in life require a struggle over many years, rather than short-term efforts with quick results.
 This is a real test; despite negative emotions and a desire to give up, we maintain our determination and self-confidence.
 Long distance running is an everyday example where we can test and learn how to acquire our Sisu.

-Everyone has a different script in their life to follow, in this same way we all need to develop our self awareness to identify our own expression of Sisu, when it happens and how we can harness it for the future.
-Through this process of reflection we can determine our unique approach to overcoming odds and strengthen our determination and willpower.
+Everyone has a different script in their life.
+We all could benefit from developing our self-awareness to identify our own expression of Sisu, when Sisu happens for us, and how we can harness it for the future.
+Through this kind of reflection, we can determine our approach to overcoming odds and strengthen our determination along with our willpower.

 There is huge value in learning from the success stories of others.
-By finding examples in history when people have made the impossible possible through sheer determination and strength of mind can not only be inspiring but also reassuring.
-Through reflection on the insights of others we can discover the vast range of avenues people have taken to reach their goals and express their Sisu.
+Find examples in history where people achieve the impossible through sheer determination and strength of mind.
+Just by considering the feats of others, we can discover the vast range of avenues people have taken to reach their goals and utilize their Sisu.

 What Sisu Teaches Us